 This project brings into dialogue Indigenous authors, interdisciplinary scholars, English teachers and students through book clubs and public events.

 Reading Climate: Indigenous literatures, school English and Sustainable Futures Symposium (January 2022):

-This innovative symposium brings into dialogue two of Australia’s most celebrated First Nations authors and a leading geo-philosopher to consider the power of interdisciplinary collaboration centered on the literary arts in our rapidly changing climate.
+This innovative symposium brought together two of Australia’s most celebrated Indigenous authors – Professor Tony Birch and Ellen van Neervan – with leading geo-philosopher Professor Kathryn Yusoff to consider the power of interdisciplinary collaboration centred on the literary arts in our rapidly changing climate.

 The Reading Climate teaching seminars were a series of professional development online bookclubs for English teachers in secondary schools from across Australia.

 Using the anthology of First Nations speculative fiction, This All Come Back Now (UQP) as their starting point, the bookclubs investigated the power of storytelling to address environmental issues.
 Editor of the collection, Mykaela Saunders, and contributor, Ellen van Neervan, also participated in these sessions, and were available to provide insights and answer questions for teachers.
 By putting teachers and authors in dialogue with each other, teachers were able to develop a greater understanding of the texts themselves and how to engage young people with these works in the classroom.

 Larissa McLean Davies (University of Melbourne)